gsbm/autosculptor/README.md

 After installation, Autosculptor is available in Blender on `View3D > Sidebar > Autosculptor`.
 Please note that this add-on require internet to execute API requests.

+### Features

+This add-on includes:
+- ⚙️ **Multiples Models**: Access different models pipelines for 3D model generation.
+- ✨ **Prompt Enhancer**: Enhance the prompt for better results adapted to 3D generation.
+- 🏭 **Batch Generation**: Generate multiples differents (if random seed) models in a row.

 ## Troubleshooting

 ### Dependencies